 By: Chiara Tornaghi and Michiel Dehaene (editors), and 26 authors (including Chiara Tornaghi, Barbara van Dyck and Priscilla Claeys from the AgroecologyNow! collective)

-This book gathers together a selection of contributions presented at the 8th Annual Conference of the AESOP Sustainable Food Planning Group, hosted by the Centre for Agroecology, Water and Resilience (Coventry University), in Coventry, UK, in November 2017.
-Titled ‘Re-imagining sustainable food planning, building resourcefulness: food movements, insurgent planning and heterodox economics’, the conference aimed to steer the attention of the AESOP Sustainable Food Planning community towards the radically transformative message of political agroecology and its value system.
+In autumn 2017, the Centre for Agroecology, Water and Resilience (CAWR) at Coventry University, hosted the 8th International Conference of the AESOP Sustainable Food Planning Group.
+Titled ‘Re-imagining sustainable food planning, building resourcefulness: food movements, insurgent planning and heterodox economics’, the conference aimed to steer the attention of the AESOP Sustainable Food Planning community (AESOP is the European Association of Schools of Planning) towards the radically transformative message of political agroecology and its value system.

 Inspired by a seminal paper from MacKinnon and Derickson (2013), we used the term ‘resourceful’ as a particular way of intending the concept of ‘resilience’: an urbanism that creates the conditions for its inhabitants to control the means of their social reproduction, to have a say on, or direct control of, the resources for their own survival; a space where land, water and nutrients serve the needs of the people (rather than profit) while respecting the ecosystem.
 A ‘resourceful’ urbanism creates living conditions that enable people to be resilient while at the same time challenging the root causes of the crisis that require us to look for resilience.